 Carbon Capture and Sequestration Project Eligibility FAQ

-The California Air Resources Board (CARB) adopted the Carbon Capture and Sequestration Protocol under the Low Carbon Fuel Standard (CCS Protocol) for use in its Low Carbon Fuel Standard (LCFS).
-The LCFS is designed to reduce greenhouse gas emissions associated with the life cycle of transportation fuels used in California and diversify the state’s fuel mix.
-CARB staff has prepared this document to address frequently asked questions (FAQ) about the CCS Protocol.
-These answers may be based in part on case-specific factual circumstances and are offered here only as guidance that does not supplant the requirements of the LCFS regulation or the CCS Protocol, which is incorporated into the LCFS regulation.
+The California Air Resources Board’s (CARB) Low Carbon Fuel Standard regulation, which appears at sections 95480 to 95503 of title 17, California Code of Regulations, is designed to reduce greenhouse gas emissions associated with the life cycle of transportation fuels used in California.
+CARB staff prepared this document to address frequently asked questions (FAQ).
+These answers may be based in part on case-specific factual circumstances and are offered here only as guidance that does not supplant the requirements of the LCFS regulation.
 Unlike the regulation itself, this document does not have the force of law.
-It is not intended to and cannot establish new mandatory requirements beyond those that are already in the LCFS regulation, nor can it supplant, replace, or amend any of the legal requirements of the regulation.
+It is not intended to and cannot establish new mandatory requirements beyond those that are already in the LCFS regulation, nor can it supplant, replace or amend any of the legal requirements of the regulation.
 Conversely, any omission or truncation of regulatory requirements does not relieve entities of their legal obligation to fully comply with all requirements of the regulation.

 This document addresses common questions related to carbon capture and sequestration (CCS) project eligibilities for receiving LCFS credits.
 These requirements are primarily addressed in LCFS Regulation section 95490(a) and the CCS Protocol subsection A.1.
 If you have a question that you would like to be included in this FAQ, please contact LCFS staff (see contact below).